average time to log an expense with voice — faster than opening a budget spreadsheet

 Questions readers ask before they download.

-Who is this app best for?
+Who is Cash Compass best for?

 What can I learn from the blog?